department-of-veterans-affairs/vagov-content/pages/disability/how-to-file-claim/evidence-needed/decision-ready-claims.md

 <div itemprop="acceptedAnswer" itemscope itemtype="http://schema.org/Answer">
 <div itemprop="text">

-You can't file your claim through the Decision Ready Claims program if any of the exclusions listed below apply to you.
+You can't file your disability claim through the Decision Ready Claims program if any of the exclusions listed below apply to you.

 <h4>Exclusions for all Decision Ready Claims</h4>